trozware/ZonePet/ReadMe.md

 ### Version History

+- v 2.0.4: If you lock in a pat, it will get re-summoned whenever possible.
+Modified slash commands to match ZoneMount.
 - v 2.0.3: Really won't summon when you are stealthed (yes, I rolled a rogue...).
 - v 2.0.2: Better checking for good time to summon pet.
 - v 2.0.1: A locked pet will now always be re-summoned when you dismount.